-By contrast, with random inputs, the direct computation fails dramatically, explaining effectively none of the variability until almost all the inputs are included (Fig.~\ref{fig_neuron}c).
+By contrast, with random inputs, the maximum entropy model fails dramatically, explaining effectively none of the variability until almost all the inputs are included (Fig.~\ref{fig_neuron}c).
 This suggests that by including all possible inputs, we risk overfitting the output, thus leading to an artificially low entropy $S_\text{dir}$.
-To avoid overfitting, we introduce the following regularization: We select the minimal number of inputs $n^*$ needed to predict all other direct dependencies in the population (Methods).
+To avoid overfitting, we introduce the following regularization: we select the minimal number of inputs $n^*$ needed to predict all other direct dependencies in the population (Methods).
 This ensures that we do not fit any input-output dependencies that the model already predicts (Supplementary Information).
-The result is a combined framework for inferring the minimal computation [Eq.~(\ref{eq_P})] with the minimal set of inputs.
+The result is a combined framework for inferring the minimal model of direct dependencies [Eq.~(\ref{eq_P})] with the minimal set of inputs.

-For the neuron in Fig.~\ref{fig_neuron}, among its positive correlations with other neurons, $66\%$ are significant, meaning that $34\%$ can be predicted with no inputs at all (Fig.~\ref{fig_neuron}d).
-We identify a minimal set of $n^* = 350$ inputs that are sufficient to predict all of the direct dependencies (Fig.~\ref{fig_neuron}e); these minimal inputs explain $(S_\text{tot} - S_\text{dir})/S_\text{tot} = 89\%$ of the output's variability.
-For comparison, with the same number of randomly-selected inputs, many of the output's correlations remain unexplained (Fig.~\ref{fig_neuron}f).
-These findings establish that the vast majority of neuronal variability, at least for one cell, is captured by a purely direct computation with a relatively small number of inputs. \\
+For the neuron in Fig.~\ref{fig_neuron}, among its correlations with other neurons, $66\%$ are significant, meaning that $34\%$ can be predicted with no inputs at all (Fig.~\ref{fig_neuron}d).
+We identify a minimal set of $n^* = 350$ inputs that are sufficient to predict all of the direct dependencies on other neurons (Fig.~\ref{fig_neuron}e).
+With only $n^*/(N-1) = 24\%$ of the possible inputs, these direct dependencies alone explain $(S_\text{tot} - S_\text{dir})/S_\text{tot} = 89\%$ of the neuron's variability.
+For comparison, with the same number of randomly-selected inputs, many of the correlations with other neurons remain unexplained (Fig.~\ref{fig_neuron}f).
+These findings establish that the vast majority of variability in activity, at least for one cell, is captured by a relatively small number of direct dependencies. \\